Find Cheap Auto Insurance Quotes in Your Area

 It's usually a good idea to get a vehicle history report, also known as a VIN (vehicle identification number), check.
 You can get a VIN check online from a number of vendors such as Carfax and AutoCheck.

 The VIN check can tell you a variety of things about the car, including:

 - Vehicle maintenance history

 - History of odometer or title fraud

 - Flood damage

-It's OK to ask the seller lots of questions.
-Some good questions include:
+You should ask the seller lots of questions.
+Some key questions include:

 - Why are you selling the car?